-The interface between surface and groundwater in the City means that water quality management is an important issue for all landholders and visitors to the City.
+The interface between surface water, including coastal waters, and groundwater in the City means that water quality management is an important issue for all landholders and visitors to the City.
 The City impacts water quality through its drainage network, maintenance works (including street sweeping), and management of waterways, public open space and natural areas.
 The community impacts water quality through its application of fertilisers and other chemicals, waste management, vehicle use and interaction with waterways.
 Industrial areas also have a significant impact, particularly when they are un-sewered or have inappropriate wash-down or maintenance procedures.
+The City manages a number of constructed wetlands and has shared management responsibilities for wetlands in Yellagonga Regional Park.